Making PDF Documents and Forms Accessible to All Persons

 In the current (2001) regulations, Sections 1194.21 and 1194.22 set technical requirements for forms and documents based on WCAG 1.0, which was specific to HTML.
 In the planned update to Section 508, new technical standards will be based on WCAG 2.0, with far richer and more extensive requirements.

 All 50 U.S. states are in the process of adopting Section 508 or developing their own accessibility policies based on Section 508 or WCAG.
-See Georgia Tech’s State Accessibility Initiatives Database for more information.
 Canada’s Common Look and Feel standards, and new laws in the UK and Germany and elsewhere are either taking effect or under development.

-Our goal at Appligent with regard to Section 508 services is to arm our clients with the knowledge necessary to create a document which is Section 508 “friendly”.
 Developing a document that needs to be made accessible requires an awareness of how some design elements can affect the tagging process.
 Fonts, bullets, formatting and issues specific to Microsoft Word can affect the effort necessary to make a document accessible; thereby increasing the cost to remediate that document for Section 508 compliance.
-By following some simple guidelines, PDF documents can be created that can be made Section 508 compliant in the most cost effective manner.
+One of our goals at Appligent regarding our Section 508 Compliance Services is to provide our clients with the knowledge necessary to create a document which is Section 508 “friendly”.
+By following some simple guidelines, PDF documents can be created that can be made Section 508 compliant in the most time efficient and cost effective manner.

 Millions of US citizens are visually impaired and must use assistive technology (AT) to read electronic content.
-This software, sometimes called a screen reader, deciphers online and other electronic content.
+This software, called a screen reader, deciphers online and other electronic content.
 To meet their needs and to ensure equal access to information, the US Congress enacted legislation in 1998 to require U.S. Federal agencies and contractors to procure accessible software and to produce accessible electronic documents.
-The regulations, known as Section 508, went into effect in June, 2001.
+The regulations, known as Section 508 of the Rehabilitation Act, went into effect in June, 2001.

-Section 508 addresses every aspect of electronic documents, This includes ensuring content is tagged in correct order, as well as properly identifying section headings, bulleted and numbered lists, and footnotes and endnotes Guidelines for the accessibility of PDF are part of the PDF/UA ISO standard 14289-1.
+Section 508 addresses every aspect of electronic documents.
+This includes ensuring content is tagged in correct order, as well as properly identifying section headings, bulleted and numbered lists, and footnotes and endnotes.
+Guidelines for the accessibility of PDF are also part of the PDF/UA ISO standard 14289-1.

 Characteristics of a fully accessible PDF include establishing a valid reading order for all page content; creating and validating tags for all logical content; providing alternate descriptions for all images; tagging tables to correctly represent table structure; including valid Unicode assignments for all characters; and managing all form-fields, links and other interactive features to ensure their maximum usability.

-When you contract with Appligent’s team to make your documents Section 508-compliant, we also strive to make them more ‘user friendly’ by applying optimal structure to tables, making heading tags consistent, and not only marking footnotes correctly but moving or linking them so they read in logical order, etc. Our PDF Accessibility Services Team put together a list of tips to make PDF files less time consuming to remediate for Section 508 compliance and therefore less costly to our customers.
+When you contract with Appligent’s team to make your documents Section 508-compliant, we also make them more ‘user friendly’ by applying optimal structure to tables, making heading tags consistent, and marking footnotes correctly as well as linking them so they read in logical order.
+Our PDF Accessibility Services Team has put together a list of tips to make PDF files less time consuming to remediate for Section 508 compliance and therefore less costly to our customers.

-Don’t use custom typefaces or “fancy” bullets: In addition to taking up more space in your document, they can trigger Unicode mapping errors in accessibility checkers.
+Don’t use custom typefaces or stylized bullets: In addition to taking up more space in your document, they can trigger Unicode mapping errors in accessibility checkers.